What Is A Circuit System/verification

 Another mistake is neglecting the importance of documentation.
 Proper documentation of the verification process, including test cases and results, is crucial for traceability and compliance with industry standards.
 Without it, it can be challenging to identify and fix issues later in the development cycle.

 Finally, some engineers underestimate the importance of early verification.
-Catching and fixing errors during the design phase is much more cost-effective than addressing them after the circuit has been fabricated.
+Which means catching and fixing errors during the design phase is much more cost-effective than addressing them after the circuit has been fabricated.
 Early verification also reduces the risk of costly redesigns and delays.

 FAQs